-Section 2.D.3.c: Sponsor Operation of School Pending Appeal:

-Unless the School has already ceased operations, the Sponsor shall, if feasible, assume operation of the School upon immediate termination and shall continue operating the School throughout any timely appeal by the School to the-State Board of Education or, if no appeal is filed, until the time for filing an appeal has expired.
-The feasibility of continuing the School's operations is a matter within the sole judgment of the Sponsor.
+Section 2.D.3.c: Sponsor Operation of School Pending Appeal: Unless the School has already ceased operations, the Sponsor shall, if feasible, assume operation of the School upon immediate termination and shall continue operating the School throughout any timely appeal by the School to the State Board of Education or, if no appeal is filed, until the time for filing an appeal has expired.
+The feasibility of continuing the School's operations, after the School has exhausted its appellate remedies, is a matter within the sole judgment of the Sponsor and the appropriate jurisdiction regarding safety regulations.
+The Sponsor shall not be obliged to continue School's operations beyond the term of any lease for the School's facility.
 The Sponsor shall hold and conserve all School property and assets, including cash and investments, in trust until the School has exhausted all appellate rights to the State Board of Education.
 The Sponsor shall only disburse School funds in order to pay the normal expenses of the School as they accrue in the ordinary course of business.
 Normal expenses shall include, but not be limited to, the payment of employee salaries and benefits.

-Section 2.D.3.d: School Employees After Immediate Termination: The School's instructional and operational employees may continue working in the charter school until such time as the School exhausts its appellate remedies.
-Notwithstanding the general policy of enabling such employees to continue serving in their regular capacities during that time, the Sponsor reserves the right to take any appropriate personnel action as to such employees if any cause for personnel discipline should arise or be discovered during the Sponsor's assumed operation of the charter school (after the Sponsor provides any required due process to such employees if they are not terminable at-will).
+Section 2.D.3.d: School Employees After Immediate Termination: The School's instructional and operational employees will be required to continue working in the charter school until such time as the School exhausts its appellate remedies.
+Notwithstanding the general policy of requiring such employees to continue serving in their regular capacities during that time, the Sponsor reserves the right to take any appropriate personnel action as to such employees if any cause for personnel discipline should arise or be discovered during the Sponsor's assumed operation of the charter school (after the Sponsor provides any required due process to such employees if they are not terminable at-will).

-Section 2.D.4: Post Termination Provisions: In the event that the Charter is terminated (other than immediate termination) or non-renewed by the Sponsor, the disposition of financial and operational records, student records, property and assets, debts and leases shall be in accordance with the provisions of this Charter and applicable law.
+Section 2.D.4: Post Termination Provisions: In the event that the Charter in terminated (other than immediate termination) or non-renewed by the Sponsor, the disposition of financial and operational records, student records, property and assets, debts and leases shall be in accordance with the provisions of this Charter and applicable law.

-Section 2.D.4.a: Financial & Operational Records: In the event that the Charter is terminated (other than immediate termination) or non-renewed by the Sponsor, all administrative, operational and financial records of the School shall be turned over to the Sponsor along with all security system access codes and access codes for all computers in the School's facilities on the date the expiration, non-renewal or termination takes effect.
+Section 2.D.4.a: Financial & Operational Records: In the event that the Charter in terminated (other than immediate termination) or non-renewed by the Sponsor, all administrative, operational and financial records of the School shall be turned over to the Sponsor along with all security system access codes and access codes for all computers in the School's facilities on the date the expiration, non-renewal or termination takes effect.

-Section 2.D.4.b: Student Records: In the event that the Charter is terminated (other than immediate termination) or non-renewed by the Sponsor, student records shall be turned over to Sponsor on the date the expiration, non-renewal or termination takes effect.
+Section 2.D.4.b: Student Records: In the event that the Charter in terminated (other than immediate termination) or non-renewed by the Sponsor, student records shall be turned over to Sponsor on the date the expiration, non-renewal or termination takes effect.